 Antonio Yammara is not a nice man.
-I hardly liked him enough to read the book again, but I did.
-I read at a slow pace and examined the way it was written, what the author is pointing at without words.
+I hardly liked him enough to read the book again, but I managed to, reading at a slow pace.
 I got involved in Colombian reality.
 It was an exciting and at times amusing experience, also an education.

 there are sentences that are bad, sentences which read as if a